EDCD/TickDetector/README.md

         </IfModule>

 ```
-The `/socket.io` path comes from the Web Socket itself.
+The `/socket.io` path comes from the WebSocket itself.

 If you're using nginx then consult
 [nginx websocket documentation](https://nginx.org/en/docs/http/websocket.html).